-Both the D750 and the FZ1000 II are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D750 or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 20MP) with a 10% higher linear resolution.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.